newjersey/navigator.business.nj.gov/content/src/fundings/dep-child-care-facility-grant.md

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-A grant reimbursement of up to a maximum amount of $1500 is available to those child care facilities that have completed site remediation requirements.
+A grant reimbursement of up to $1500 is available
 :::